 54% of people agree that, this year, watching humorous creators or content online helped them cope with difficult moments

-While this YouTube insight shows that audiences are yearning for uplifting content when the world is in crisis, it also reveals that digital content is a significant player in keeping human connection alive and well.
+While these YouTube insights show that audiences are yearning for uplifting content when the world is in crisis, it also reveals that digital content is a significant player in keeping human connection alive and well.
 This is the time to be more unfiltered, honest and silly with your viewers.
 Your videos matter to your subscribers so ensure that you’re sharing quality content that will encourage them to engage with it and share with others.

 The human experience also matters to us at BBTV.
 Reach out to our team to ensure you’re creating quality content, and to maximize your potential reach and growth with everything you’re creating.